blitzcode/rsvp/README.md

 A list of potential future enhancements.
 No promises or schedule given, and in no particular order.
 There are also plenty of 'TODO' comments in the source code.

+* Profiler currently uses /usr/bin/atos, which is deprecated on 10.9+.
+The new supported way is invoking atos through xcrun, calling `/Applications/Xcode.app/Contents/Developer/usr/bin/atos`.
+This version of atos unfortunately freezes the target process when invoked in batch mode, making profiling impossible
 * Varied-pitch font rendering to display symbol names more compact
 * Option to let profiler launch the target so we don't miss things which happen at startup
 * Command line switch to open window left / right / center